The Chalk Path/Le Chemin de Craie

 In the film the cliffs narrate their own story, with audiences invited to let the power of the landscape wash over and through them.
 It is an accessible way into challenging terrain that asks the audience to simply be small and in awe of the place within which we exist.

-We Face Each Other will travel to Jelsa Bienale in July 2025.
+We Face Each Other was shown at Jelsa Bienale in July 2025.

 We are looking for further opportunities to tour this installation in 2025/2026.